 A thorough answer to this question requires a transcript of the courses you've completed along with course descriptions from the catalog.
 Sometimes a syllabus that was used in the course is also needed.
 If you have trasncripts from another college or university, please submit them to the Admissions and Records Office prior to scheduling an appointment with a counselor.

 Will the courses I take at Santa Ana College transfer to a university?

 It depends on the course.
 We have transfer agreements with California State Universities (CSU), University of California (UC) campus and many private colleges and universities.
 Each year hundreds of students transfer to universities from SAC after they have completed their lower division general education and major preparation requirements.
 They have saved thousands of dollars by completing equivalent coursework and many are able to graduate within two years from a university with their Bachelor's degree.
 For more information, visit our Transfer Center website.

 I’ve never attended college before and I don't have a major.
 Which courses should I take first?

 You can start with either Counseling 100, Lifelong Understanding and Self Development, or Counseling 116, Career/Life Planning and Personal Exploration.
 Both are good courses to take in your first semester.
 These courses give an overview of the higher education system, show how to research careers and teach exercises for decision making and personal exploration.
-Other courses recommended for first semester students include: English, Math and Reading (depending on your placement test results).
+Other courses recommended for first semester students include: English, Math and Reading.

 What do I do if I am interested in nursing and fire technology?